JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 3. Check the name against a list of authorized users stored in server memory.
 4. If they exist then continue.
 If they do not exist, return an unauthorized error.

-Clients will only be authorized to stop, query, list and stream jobs they themselves have started.
+Clients will only be authorized to stop, query, and stream jobs they themselves have started.

 ### Trade-offs and Future Considerations